Magnetic Susceptibility

 Magnetic Susceptibility Measurement

-Basically, there is a sensor in an oscillator circuit.
-It produces a low energy alternating magnetic field.
-Any material which has magnetic susceptibility, when placed near the region of sensor, it will result in change in frequency of oscillator.
-The information of pulsed frequency is converted into magnetic susceptibility by the electronics.
-There are different methods used for the measurement of magnetic susceptibility.
-They are Faraday’s scale, Guoy’s scale, inductive method using squid magnetometer and MR method.
+A sensor in an oscillator circuit generates a low-energy alternating magnetic field.
+When a material with magnetic susceptibility is near the sensor, it changes the oscillator frequency.
+This frequency change is converted into magnetic susceptibility by electronics.
+Measurement methods include Faraday’s scale, Guoy’s scale, the inductive method using a SQUID magnetometer, and the MR method.